Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 all_dist_std = np.std(all_distance, axis = 1) #Calculate the standard deviation, array of shape (2,duration,)
 ~~~

-And then plotting the average distance to center vs. time like in the [previous tutorial](tutorial_purerandom).
+Then, for each of the two strategies, we plot the average distance to the goal as a function of time, as we did in the [random walk tutorial](tutorial_purerandom).
+Recall that the shaded area corresponds to one standard deviation from the mean.

 ~~~ python
 #Below are all for plotting purposes
 #Define the colors to use